I know I use a lot of superlatives, but administering standardized tests is pretty close to the worst.

 No zoning out.

-The State would call this "actively monitoring."
-It's not that actively monitoring in itself is terrible, but, much like Chinese water torture, hours of it (and for several days at a time) will turn anyone into a crazy person.
+The State calls this “actively monitoring.”
+It’s not that actively monitoring in itself is terrible, but hours of it (and for several days at a time) will turn anyone into their basest self.

-Because of this, I've become somewhat of an expert in creating mental and physical activities that can be done while actively monitoring that won't distract children or get you in trouble.
+After years of active monitoring, I’ve developed many coping mechanisms, mental and physical activities that can be done while actively monitoring that won’t distract children or get you in trouble.
 WIN-WIN!
-(If you're not a teacher, you can use any of these the next time you're getting an CT scan!)
+(If you’re not a teacher, you can use any of these the next time you’re getting an CT scan!)

 16 Things You Can Do While Actively Monitoring During Standardized Testing:

-1. First of all, wear a pedometer.
-Set up a contest with other teachers to see who can get the highest step count during the day.
+Set up a contest with other teachers to see who can get the highest step count during the day without being distracting to students testing.
 Whoever wins gets, I don’t know, a bottle of 100 year-old single malt scotch.
 Hahaha.
 Just kidding (or am I?)
 But make it something good.

-2. Do a few laps around the room pretending to be an Olympic speed skater during a slow-motion replay.
+2. do a few laps around the room pretending (in your head) to be an olympic speed skater during a slow-motion replay

 - walking the plank on a ship and all of the students are pirates